 Sixteen-year-old Emmanuel Stroobant was well on his way to realising his childhood dream of becoming a lawyer when a stint at one of Belgium’s best restaurants sparked off a lifelong passion for the culinary arts.
-Drawn to the hustle and bustle of kitchen life, Emmanuel subsequently learned the ropes from maestros like Pierre Romayer from three Michelin-starred Maison de Bouche and Francis Dernouchamp from two Michelin-starred l’Hostellerie Saint-Roch.
+Drawn to the hustle and bustle of kitchen life, Emmanuel subsequently learned the ropes from maestros like Pierre Romayer from Three MICHELIN–Starred Maison de Bouche and Francis Dernouchamp from Two MICHELIN-Starred l’Hostellerie Saint-Roch.

 If his formative years were spent getting schooled in classic French cooking, his move to Australia, Malaysia and Singapore exposed him to the innovative world of modern fusion cuisine.
 Saint Pierre was born in December 2000, a fine dining restaurant showcasing an amalgamation of French culinary techniques with an Asian edge.
 It also established Emmanuel as one of Singapore’s culinary pioneers of modern French cuisine, in a country that was then largely dominated by traditional French diners and American steakhouses.

-In addition to the numerous stellar accolades from the media and Michelin Guide Singapore, Emmanuel was also a Grand Chef of Relais & Châteaux, joining an exclusive coterie of influential chefs on the international circuit.
-Despite the plaudits, he maintains a laser-like focus on propagating his unique brand of contemporary French cuisine to his diners.
+Despite the numerous stellar accolades from the media and MICHELIN Guide Singapore, he maintains a laser-like focus on propagating his unique brand of contemporary French cuisine to his diners.
 Following Saint Pierre’s recent makeover, its new menu is inspired by the Zen Circle, which symbolises enlightenment and the freeing of the mind to create unreservedly, a principle which the avid yoga practitioner lives by.